 Rock stars in any field have a vision of what they are creating for themselves and they go create it.
 That is their reality.
 They manifest their destiny.
 They call it into being.
-It sounds like an exaggeration but ask them.
-Rock stars really do this.
 The vast majority knew they would become a star at the outset or the best at what they do.
 Or they already thought of themselves as a star and stuck with it long enough until everyone else thought the same thing.

 Discipline Required for Mastery

 Michael Jordan was known for practicing ridiculous hours every day.
 Before regular practice started, Jordan would even practice at his house.
 Eventually, his work ethic rubbed off on his teammates, making the Chicago Bulls one of the best NBA teams in history.
 Rock stars put in the time to perfect their craft so that when it comes time to walk on stage, they don’t have to be up in their head and think when they perform.
 The music flows.
 Clocking Malcolm Gladwell’s 10,000 hour-rule makes a difference.

 Have you ever been so engrossed in work that you lost track of time?
 That is what is called a state of flow, a type of concentration that enables peak performance.
 Rock stars are masters of flow, which is considered the most productive and creative state of mind in which to work.
 Often flow produces a sense of ecstasy where work seems effortless.
 Performers and athletes enter that state when on stage or competing for the championship.

 Rock stars have the ability to simplify the incredibly complex.
 A rock star technologist can distill thousands of lines of code into a single expression.
 Steve Jobs simplified Apple’s product line and the design of its products.
 Miles Davis could fill a room with a single note.
 The best are inherently minimalistic.
 Their leaps of creativity shed what is unnecessary so that what remains is inspired work.